opencv/opencv/modules/imgproc/doc/histograms.rst

 .. ocv:cfunction:: void cvCalcPGH( const CvSeq* contour, CvHistogram* hist )
 .. ocv:pyoldfunction:: cv.CalcPGH(contour, hist)-> None

     :param contour: Input contour.
-Currently, only integer point coordinates are allowed
+Currently, only integer point coordinates are allowed.

-    :param hist: Calculated histogram; must be two-dimensional
+    :param hist: Calculated histogram.
+It must be two-dimensional.

 The function calculates a 2D pair-wise geometrical histogram (PGH), described in [Iivarinen97]_ for the contour.
 The algorithm considers every pair of contour edges.
 The angle between the edges and the minimum/maximum distances are determined for every pair.
-To do this each of the edges in turn is taken as the base, while the function loops through all the other edges.
+To do this, each of the edges in turn is taken as the base, while the function loops through all the other edges.
 When the base edge and any other edge are considered, the minimum and maximum distances from the points on the non-base edge and line of